-- Inviting parents into school three times a year to discuss their child's progress. - Inviting parents to curriculum events/workshops. - Giving clear information about what to expect in EYFS. - Encouraging parents to come in and support in the classroom. - Offering brief end of day 'open door' sessions to address any issues regarding their child.
+- Inviting them into school three times a year to discuss their child's progress. - Inviting them to curriculum events/workshops. - Giving clear information about what to expect in EYFS. - Encouraging them to come in and support in the classroom. - Offering brief end of day 'open door' sessions to address any issues regarding their child.